 Four to Receive Prestigious Awards Recognizing Contributions to America

 WASHINGTON, Sept.
-14, 2012 /PRNewswire-USNewswire/ -- The Congressional Black Caucus Foundation (CBCF) today announced that First Lady Michelle Obama will deliver the keynote address at the Annual Phoenix Awards Dinner from 6:00 p.m. - 9:30 p.m. on Saturday, September 22 at the Walter E. Washington Convention Center.
-The dinner concludes the Foundation's 42nd Annual Legislative Conference (ALC).
-Mrs. Obama is scheduled to address more than 3,000 expected attendees at the evening's event and marks the first time ever that a first lady has addressed the prestigious gathering.
+14, 2011 /PRNewswire-USNewswire/ -- The Congressional Black Caucus Foundation (CBCF) today announced President Barack Obama is scheduled to attend the Annual Phoenix Awards Dinner Saturday, September 24.
+The dinner concludes the Foundation's 41st Annual Legislative Conference (ALC).
+President Obama is scheduled to address more than 3,000 expected attendees at the evening's event.

-The Congressional Black Caucus Foundation, Inc., was established in 1976 as a nonpartisan, nonprofit, public policy, research and education institute to help improve the socioeconomic circumstances of African Americans and other underserved communities.
+The Congressional Black Caucus Foundation, Inc., established in 1976, is a non-partisan, non-profit, public policy, research and educational institute intended to broaden and elevate the influence of African Americans in the political, legislative and public policy arenas.

 SOURCE Congressional Black Caucus Foundation, Inc.